quicwg/multipath/draft-ietf-quic-multipath.md

 client's 1-RTT packets use DCID S2, which has a sequence number of 2.
 For the second path, the server's 1-RTT packets use DCID C2, which has a sequence number of 2; the client's 1-RTT packets use CID S3, which has a sequence number of 3.
-Note that two paths use different packet number spaces.
+Note that the paths use different packet number spaces.
 In this case, the client is going to close the first path.
 It identifies the path by the sequence number of the received packet's DCID over that path (path identifier type 0x00), hence using a path_id 1.
 In reply, the server confirms the path using